-- Total current liabilities decreased approximately \$69.9 million, a 31.9% decrease from the prior year.
-This was mostly attributed to \$40.1 million in unearned state categorical funds received in prior years which became earned revenue as expenditures were incurred in the current year; \$45.5 million decrease in due to fiduciary funds as a result of fiscal agent expenditures that were transferred to a separate custodial fund in the prior year; offset by \$12.3 million in fiscal agent funds owed to Pasadena Area Community College District for the Los Angeles Regional Consortium and a \$4.6 million increase in payments owed to vendors for capital outlay as of year-end close. - Long-term liabilities decreased by \$183.3 million, a 22.9% decrease from the prior year.
-The decrease is mostly due to significant reductions in the District's pension and OPEB liabilities during the current year. - Due to the provisions of GASB Statement No. 68, described in more detail in Note 11 of the financial statements, the District's net position is adjusted to reflect its "proportionate share" of CalPERS and CalSTRS net pension liabilities as a reduction to net position.
+- Total current liabilities increased approximately \$12.6 million, an 8.3% increase from the prior year.
+This was mostly attributed to an increase in unearned state revenue related to the COVID Recovery Block Grant. - Long-term liabilities increased by \$47.7 million, a 7.7% increase from the prior year.
+The increase is mostly due to significant increases in the District's pension and OPEB liabilities during the current year. - Due to the provisions of GASB Statement No. 68, described in more detail in Note 11 of the financial statements, the District's net position is adjusted to reflect its "proportionate share" of CalPERS and CalSTRS net pension liabilities as a reduction to net position.
 Though this is an accounting requirement, districts cannot fund these pension liabilities more than required by CalPERS and CalSTRS.
-By backing out this accounting shift, the District's total net position would be reported as \$262,063,011 at June 30, 2022, an increase of \$71,058,982 over the previous year's adjusted total net position of \$191,004,028.
+By backing out this accounting shift, the District's total net position would be reported as \$317,661,823 at June 30, 2023, an increase of \$55,598,812 over the previous year's adjusted total net position of \$262,063,011.